AlexanderDesmond/UsersHierarchy/README.md

 `node index.js`

 Nothing should happen, as the _getSubordinates()_ method just returns the subordinates and nothing is logged to the console.
-To see if the code is working we can use unit tests.
+But you can see it run without errors.
+To see if the code is working as intended we can use unit tests.

 There is currently a unit test for every user id from the sample input data.
 If the input data is changed, the unit tests may also need to be changed.